Studying for a PhD with the EPSRC CDT in Aerosol Science:

 • Current CV

-• (If English is not your first language) Evidence of English Language qualifications
+• (If English is not your first language) English Language qualification at the required level (see FAQ 5)

 • ATAS certification